Dreamscent/Try-Harder/Privilege Escalation/Linux Privilege Escalation.md

+Explanation:

+    /denotes  start from the top (root) of the file system and find every directory -permdenotes search for the permissions that follow -u=sdenotes look for files that are owned by the root user -typestates the type of file we are looking for f denotes a regular file not the directories or special files 2 denotes to the second file descriptor of the process, i.e. stderr (standard error)
+    > means redirection
+    /dev/null is a special filesystem object that throws away everything written into it.

 Find out what SUDO permissions you have.
 The user may run these binary files without as root without password

     sudo -l